 - The building has a reinforced concrete skeleton, without any unwanted (from the point of view of acoustic) materials like plasterboard, which would be prone to resonate.

-- Erecting a new wall, getting rid of a partition which was not suitable and bricking up niches and windows, we ensured an optimal side wall ratios and symmetry of the listening space in regards to modal frequencies.
+- By erecting a new wall, getting rid of a partition which was not suitable and bricking up niches and windows, we ensured an optimal side wall ratios and symmetry of the listening space in regards to modal frequencies.

-- The electric mains has a transformer which is separate from the nearby industrial area.
+- Conveniently, the electric mains has a transformer which is separate from the nearby industrial area.

-- The larger-than-needed power supply is newly laid down, going directly from the main switchboard of the building.
+- The stronger-than-needed power supply is newly laid down, going directly from the main switchboard of the building.

 Basic Acoustic Treatment